 Ending violence against women

-The Asian Circle is working together with Oxfam in the tribal Adivasi communities in North East India to challenge the social acceptance of sexual and domestic violence against women.
+The Asian Circle is working with Oxfam in rural Adivasi communities in Chhattisgarh and Odisha to challenge the social acceptance of sexual and domestic violence against women.

 There’s a long road ahead but together we are already changing lives.

 We are helping the government, the police and judiciary to apply the laws that protect women, and setting up support centres that offer medical care, legal advice, counselling and shelters to survivors of gender-based violence.

 We have also launched a state-wide campaign to raise awareness of and change attitudes towards violence against women.

 In Chhattisgarh state, there has been State-Level Consultation on the State Gender Equality Policy, a policy which was not revisited for more than a decade.
 Women from across the state participated to reflect their concerns and issues on the policy gaps.